Lato-org/lato/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## To do
-- Manage password recovery
+- Privacy policy url
-- Account page
+- Term and conditions url
-- Account settings and plans
+- Account plans